 To effectively manage your supply chain, you should know the basics of international customs.
-It is true that your freight forwarders will manage all aspects of the shipment but having knowledge about the fundamentals of customs brokerage, transportation, and international freight forwarding will help you go ahead than your competitors.
+Your freight forwarders will indeed manage all aspects of the shipment, but knowing the fundamentals of customs brokerage, transportation, and international freight forwarding will help you go more ahead than your competitors.
 The comprehensive door-to-door global logistics is dramatically rising.
-International shipping today spans air, rail, and oceans and so does international customs.
-If you are a part of this supply chain, the chances of your success increase manifold if you choose to work with the correct freight forwarder.
-You will not find it difficult to prove that battles and wars have been won or lost primarily because of logistics. - Dwight D. Eisenhower
+International shipping today spans air, rail, and oceans, and so does international customs.
+If you are a part of this supply chain, the chances of your success increase manifold if you choose to work with the right freight forwarder. ”You will not find it difficult to prove that battles and wars have been won or lost primarily because of logistics. ”— Dwight D. Eisenhower

-There are a lot of people involved in shipping cargo internationally but the ones who you should be concerned about includes
+There are a lot of people involved in shipping cargo internationally but the ones who you should be concerned about includes: